fhiso/legacy-format/dates.md

 backward-compatible reformulation of GEDCOM under the name ELF, the new name having been chosen to avoid confusion with any other updates or extensions to GEDCOM, or any future use of the name by The Church of Jesus Christ of Latter-day Saints.
-This document is one of three that form the initial suite of ELF standards, known collectively as ELF 1.0.0:
+This document is one of five that form the initial suite of ELF standards, known collectively as ELF 1.0.0:

+* **ELF: Primer**.
+This is not a formal standard, but is being released alongside the ELF standards to provide a broad overview of ELF written in a less formal style.
+It gives particular emphasis to how ELF differs from GEDCOM.

 * **ELF: Serialisation Format**.
-This standard defines a general-purpose serialisation format based on the GEDCOM data format which encodes a *dataset* as a hierarchical series of *lines*, and provides low-level facilities such as escaping and extensibility mechanisms.
+This standard defines a general-purpose serialisation format based on the GEDCOM data format which encodes a dataset as a hierarchical series of lines, and provides low-level facilities such as escaping.

+* **ELF: Schemas**.
+This standard defines flexible extensibility and validation mechanisms on top of the serialisation layer.
+Although it is an *optional* component of ELF 1.0.0, future ELF extensions to ELF will be defined using ELF schemas.

 * **ELF: Date, Age and Time Microformats**.
 This standard defines microformats for representing dates, ages and times in arbitrary calendars,